vserranoc/refactored-waddle/src/README.md

 # Kind of process and technologies

-The process made it is an ELT.
+The process is an ETL.

 ## Technologies:
 - Bigquery